misterfifths/sounds-of-mcguinness/README.md

 So, how do you actually measure dBA?
 It's a two-step process: take a dB SPL measurement using a calibrated microphone, and then use software to apply A-weighting to your recording.

 Calibrated microphones are engineered to have a precise conversion between their dBFS and dB SPL.
-To slightly simplify matters, for calibrated microphones, there's some magic constant you can add to convert from one to the other.
+To oversimplify, it's roughly the case that there's some magic constant you can add to convert from one to the other.

 After all that work, the good news is that applying A-weighting is pretty trivial with most sound-processing libraries.